Cris7777/MSiA423-Project-Repo/README.md

   * Linear Regression
   * Neural Network
   * Random Forest
-  * Decision Tree
+  * Support Vector Machine

   MSE is the common measurement of performances for all models listed above.
-Run a 10-fold cross valiThe model with the lowest MSE will be selected as the final model deployed in the product.
+After running a 10-fold cross validation for 10-times, the model with the lowest mean MSE will be selected as the final model deployed in the product.

 **Week 3-8: Product Building**